Infineon/mtb-example-ce241006-fault-report-configuration/README.md

  ------- | ---------------------
  1.0.0   | New code example
  1.1.0   | Changed PSoC HV MS kit name to PSOC4 and updated to support ModusToolbox&trade; v3.4.
+ 1.2.0   | Added support for KIT_PSOC4-HVMS-128K_LITE-02 and KIT_PSOC4-HVMS-64K_LITE-02 and updated to support ModusToolbox™ v3.5.
 <br>